 Also, Barbarac had delicious gelato.

-The crown jewel of the Cote D'Azur.
-I had heard that the road from Cannes to St. Tropez were unimaginably traffic-ridden and tricky to drive.
-We woke up extra early 7am and took the mountainside route through the Massif de l'Esterel (no thanks to Waze) which sent us harrowing up and down the roads that were designed for the Tour De France (no kidding– we passed tens of cyclists along the way).
+The crown jewel of the Cote D’Azur.
+I had heard that the road from Cannes to St. Tropez was unimaginably traffic-ridden and tricky to drive.
+We woke up extra early 7 am and took the mountainside route through the Massif de l’Esterel (no thanks to Waze) which sent us harrowing up and down the roads that were designed for the Tour De France (no kidding– we passed tens of cyclists along the way).
 Never again.
-I was very thankful for Andrew's driving at this time because I wouldn't have been able to do it.
-I had read that the helicopter from Nice was the best option into St. Topez and after the journey, I had finally understood why.
+I was very thankful for Andrew’s driving at this time because I wouldn’t have been able to do it.
+I had read that the helicopter from Nice was the best option for St. Tropez and after the journey, I had finally understood why.
 Luckily we were only met with traffic on the final leg from Saint-Raphael through Sainte Maxime to St. Tropez.

-The next day we went to Plage L'Orangerie because we were looking for a chill beach day vibe, but we were not feeling this place, so immediately packed up our things and went to our initial reservation which was at Verde Beach.
-Verde Beach was exactly what we were looking for cool house music, beautiful manicured beach, and a great menu.
+The next day we went to Plage L’Orangerie because we were looking for a chill beach day vibe, but we were not feeling this place, so immediately packed up our things and went to our initial reservation which was at Verde Beach.
+Verde Beach was exactly what we were looking for – cool house music, beautifully manicured beach, and a great menu.
+I recommend trying the truffle cheese pizza!
 I would highly recommend a day here.

 On our way back home, we booked an extra night in Nice to be safe for traffic so that we don’t miss our flight.
 We stayed at the Hôtel Aston La Scala.
 It had a cute rooftop patio with a small pool which was perfect for our short time there.
 It was also centrally located near the Place Massena and Old Town.

 I would highly recommend visiting the South of France.
-The shopping is unparalleled, the service with a pay for what you get attitude, and the food phenomenal.
-There is a town for everyone's tastes.
+The shopping is unparalleled and the food phenomenal.
+There is a town for everyone’s tastes and everything is so close to each other you can hop around with ease.
 On my next visit, I would love to stay at the Hotel du Cap-Eden-Roc and check out Antibes.